 As the authority of elites fades, as Establishment values cede to popular ones, views and identities can become so magnificently diverse as to be mutually uncomprehending.
 And when all the barriers to equality, formal and informal, have been removed; when everyone is equal; when elites are despised and full license is established to do “whatever one wants,” you arrive at what might be called late-stage democracy … And it is when a democracy has ripened as fully as this, Plato argues, that a would-be tyrant will often seize his moment.

 Lovely sentence.
 But is it even remotely in touch with reality?
 The “authority of elites” has faded?
-Try driving into a gated community without the code and see how long it takes to experience some authority.
+Try sailing into Martha’s Vineyard with a coterie of fellow migrants and see how long it takes to experience some authority.
 “Magnificently diverse”?
-We find it “magnificent” that Trump parties in Trump Tower while Ferguson burns?
+He finds it “magnificent” that Trump parties in Trump Tower while Ferguson burns and Somali illegals rape children?
 “Elites are despised”?
 Has anyone told the Kardashians, the Kennedys, the producers of Lifestyles Of The Rich And Famous?
 Full license to do “whatever one wants”?
-Like, say the “N” word?
+Like say the “N” word?
 Refuse to bake a cake for gays?
-Punch white cops?
-License, what license?
+Protest in Washington on January 6?
+License?
+What license?
 Those things get you arrested, jailed, fired, shunned, sued and on occasion killed.

 Till recently, the relation between elites and democracy in America recalled Frederick The Great’s bon mot: “The people say whatever they want.
 And I do whatever I want.”
 Ah, where are such benevolent tyrants now?
 In today’s triumphant democracy, say one wrong word and — unless you’re a real estate investor with very deep pockets and orange hair — your career is over.

-I doubt Andy is really disturbed about Plato or the supposed applicability of his notions to technological societies 2,400 years in the future.
+I doubt Sullivan is really disturbed about Plato or the supposed applicability of his notions to technological societies 2,400 years in the future.
 He just wants to throw some rich black mud at Donald Trump.
-The racist / sexist / homophobe / bigot chanting is getting old, so we need to come up with a new label: tyrant.
+The racist / sexist / homophobe / bigot / Hitler chants are getting old.
+We need to come up with a new label: King.
+Tyrant.
 The fascist label isn’t sticking, so let’s strike a new path, get classical, and drag in Plato for a dash of class.
-Mind you, Trump has never held any political power at all, but he’s Trump, so who cares?
-Hillary has held power, and if Libya is any indication, deployed it stupidly and brutally.
-Is Hillary a potential tyrant? — Hillary?
+Mind you, to date Trump has never held any political power at all, but he’s Trump, so who cares?
+Hillary has held power, and, if Libya is any indication, deployed it stupidly and brutally.
+But is Hillary a potential tyrant?
+Hillary?
 Hillary who?

 Yes, maybe that wider elite, too, has lost the ability to coordinate against a demagogue;

 Which is why all 1,399 (minus four, now) newspapers in the US oppose Trump?
 Why the whole of the mainstream media has been wallowing in the Hitler meme for months?
-Why Georgia and Colorado went for Cruz despite frustrated voter outcries?
-Why the super delegates that could put Bernie Sanders in first place put Hillary there before the race began?
+Why the super delegates that could put Bernie Sanders in first place put Hillary there before the race even began?

 …maybe it, too, is so disdained and dismissed by We the People that the public can be persuaded to replace our overclass en masse with Corey Lewandowski and his epigones.